 Overall expression pattern

 A principal component analysis (PCA) was performed on the transcript abundances of the 4440 genes, for each replicate at each sampling time (Figure 1).
 All the data points were projected onto a two-dimensional plane defined by the first two principal components, which accounted for 64.69% of the total variance (Figure 1).
-Each replicate (i.e. three independent cultures) at a single time showed only minor variations between them, at least along axis 1 (accounting for almost 50% of the variance), and were distinctly separated from the replicates at other time points.
+Among the triplicates (i.e. three independent cultures for each time-point) only minor variations were observed, at least along axis 1, and their values were clearly separated from the samplings at other time points..
 Furthermore, the resulting plot exhibited a clear separation along axis 1 between night (N) and day (D) points.